 - Go to Media > Import Images.
 It will show you the images that still need to be imported.

 - Press the button “Import Images Now” and wait maybe 5 minutes and press the refresh button above.
-You may need to repeatedly press the import button to get all images to import.
+You may need to repeatedly press the import button every 5 minutes or so to get all images to import.

 Now that you’ve got your content in place you can customize your WordPress theme to make the site look similar to how it did on Squarespace.
 See our guide to theming WordPress to learn how that’s done.